CaueAnjos/ScreenSound-DB/README.md

 nix profile add github:CaueAnjos/ScreenSound-DB#default
 ```

-With this, now you have the power of ScreenSound-DB on your palm!
+With this, now you have the power of ScreenSound-DB on your palm! run it any
+time with `ScreenSoundAPI` on your terminal.

 ## Uninstalling